dkhamsing/ios-asset-names/README.md

 * If you are using Xcode 5's [Asset Catalogs](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html), folders and names are created automatically but you might want to manage at least the naming yourself so keep reading.
 * Use a main folder to store the assets (usually named `assets` or `images`).
-* Subfolders are useful if the number of assets is overwhelming, the idea is to break the user interface in sections / logical groupings and have subfolders representing them (agree on the subfolder structure and names when reviewing the mockups/designs).
+	* Option 1: Keep all assets in one folder, this may seem radical but it could work in conjunction with [prefixing](#prefixing).
-* Use lower case.
+	* Option 2: Use subfolders
-* No spaces or special characters (use dashes).
+		* Break the user interface in sections / logical groupings and have subfolders representing them (agree on the subfolder structure and names when reviewing the mockups/designs).
+However subfolders can create problems with asset name [uniqueness](#uniqueness).
 		* Format: `images`/`subfolder`/

 ```
 images/about/